StefanNienhuis/neural-rs/README.md

 `neural-emnist/www` provides a Svelte based web interface that can detect digits and letters.
 The default digits network is a network trained with EMNIST digits with a 99.06% accuracy on the test dataset.
 The default letters network is a network trained with EMNIST letters with a 90.02% accuracy on the test dataset.
 It uses the `pkg/` directory from the WebAssembly build as a dependency.

 After pressing detect, the bounding box of the drawing is calculated and a square is extracted, then down sampled to a 28x28 pixel image using bilinear interpolation.
-Drawing on a 28x28 canvas directly resulted in lower accuracy, as the digit would not be centered at all times.
+Drawing on a 28x28 canvas directly resulted in lower accuracy, as the drawing would not be centered at all times.

 ## Example usage